flybywiresim/docs/docs/fbw-a32nx/feature-guides/loading-fuel-weight.md

 ## Fuel Persistence

-After completing a flight the A32NX saves the amount of fuel on board to a special directory when at least one engine is off.
+After completing a flight, the A32NX saves the amount of fuel on board to a special directory when at least one engine is off.
 This feature is tied to the aircraft registration found in `atc_id` in the `acft.cfg`.

 If you decide to exit the simulator after your flight, loading back in at a later time with the same livery and associated registration will use the same amount of fuel from your previous flight.

 These files are saved in our Work folder under `AircraftStates` alongside other files we store.
 The work folder can be found using this guide - [here](../support/index.md).

 !!! tip ""
     Reminder: This file is created/updated **ONLY** on the ground and with at least an engine off.

-    If no registraiton is found the default value is ASX320.
+    If no registration is found, the default value is ASX320.

 `AircraftStates/ASX320.ini` example: